 - One episode of Gasp features Gasp attempting to beat Fred's high score on a video game called Death Race Mutant Zombie Exterminator XV.

 - In Bojack Horseman, Todd's life was ruined due to his addiction to a video game series called "Decapathon".
 Once we see the game (specifically Decapathon VII) we see a Columns-esque puzzle game.

 Truth In Television

-The third incarnation of the Doom franchise, itself a common inspiration for this trope, contained a very silly playable Mini-Game in an arcade machine called Super Turbo Turkey Puncher 3.
+- The Doom franchise isn't itself an example, but it's a common inspiration for this trope.
+The third entry in the series has a playful jab at the series' reputation, containing a very silly playable Mini-Game in an arcade machine called Super Turbo Turkey Puncher 3.

-The Battletoads arcade game when you think about.
+- The Battletoads arcade game, when you think about it.
 The finishers are gorier, the end level score result is called "Korpse Kount" (probably a nod to Mortal Kombat), and there is a little more adult and dirty humor.
-The only reason this game probably passed the Moral Guardians' radar was because games like Doom and Mortal Kombat were taking all the heat during the 90s.
+The only reason this game probably passed the Moral Guardians' radar was because games like Doom and Mortal Kombat were taking all the heat during the '90s.

-Not exactly the same in Chaos;Head, but the Main Character in there is a typical example of typical Chainsawer 3000 player in the press' eyes.
-Delusional freak who sees everywhere only Blood and Gore or Sexual scenes.
+- Not exactly the same in Chaos;Head, but the Main Character is a classic example of the typical Chainsawer 3000 player in the press' eyes: delusional freak who sees everywhere only blood and gore or sexual scenes.